oarktout/batch-migration-select-updater-two-databases/README.md

 Software licensed with GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007 (see LICENSE.txt)

 ## Contact
-Don't hesitate if any questions or suggestions to ask me in twitter : oth_fjk :D
+Don't hesitate if any questions or suggestions to ask me on twitter : oth_fjk :D

 Enjoy !